-- To ensure that the product/service requirement of customer have been met with the help of skilled employees
+- To ensure that the product/service requirement of customers have been met with the help of skilled employees

-- To help the organization to set appropriate goals and achieve them
+- To help the organization set appropriate goals and achieve them

-- To create a appropriate performance benchmark which can be used to judge the employee productivity
+- To create an appropriate performance benchmark that can be used to judge the employee productivity

 - To enable employees to evaluate their current skill sets and continuously upgrade their knowledge to improve their performance levels

-- To highlight the work quality issues in the organization and identify focus area which need improvement.
+- To highlight the work quality issues in the organization and identify focus areas that need improvement.